nisrulz/open-whisperscribe/Readme.md

 4. **Whisper Model**:

    - `model`: Specify the Whisper model to use.
 Possible values are `tiny`, `base`, `small`, `medium`, and `large`.
    - The model is downloaded and cached automatically when you run the application for the first time.
-Subsequent runs will use the cached model.

-After making changes, restart the application for the updates to take effect, by running
+After making changes, restart the application for the updates to take effect:

 ```bash
 ./run.sh